-Prerequisite: Introduction to Computer Science course or previous coding experience Recommended Coursework: Algebra II or Precalculus or AP Calculus Prep
+Prerequisite: AP Computer Science Principles or Teacher Recommendation Recommended Coursework: Algebra II or Precalculus or AP Calculus Prep

 This course is designed as an equivalent of a first semester college course in Computer Science.
 Course content includes: An emphasis on problem solving and algorithm development with object- oriented programming methodology, utilizing the Java programming language.
 It also includes the study of data structures and abstraction.
 ALL STUDENTS ARE EXPECTED TO TAKE THE ADVANCED PLACEMENT EXAMINATION AT THE END OF THIS COURSE.
 The AP Exam cost is \$96.
 The Free/Reduced Lunch cost is \$53.
 These costs are subject to change as per federal and state guidelines.